 Manual vs Automated testing

-Manual and automated tests are completely different kinds of QA testing and there should never be a question of should you use only one or the other.
-In order to have a desired quality of the app, web or software, an important thing is to find the right balance between these two — that is the task of QA professionals.
+Manual and automated tests are completely different kinds of QA testing and there should never be a question of whether should you use only one or the other.
+In order to have the desired quality of the app, web or software, an important thing is to find the right balance between these two — that is the task of QA professionals.

 What is a good QA team?